grafana/agent/docs/sources/flow/getting-started/configure-agent-clustering.md

 ## Configure Grafana Agent clustering with Helm Chart

-This section will guide you through enabling clustering when Grafana Agent is installed on Kubernetes using the [Grafana Agent Helm chart][install-helm].
+This section guides you through enabling clustering when Grafana Agent is installed on Kubernetes using the [Grafana Agent Helm chart][install-helm].

 ### Before you begin